immortalnzl/IoT-Solution/README.md

 This will ask for the clients name then auto generate a token, then run the docker compose.

 TO-DO
-Authentication (0Auth) whichever has best apis for genratration of login 2fa Tailscale? this is more for the gateway not really for the software stack.
+Authentication (0Auth) whichever has best apis for genratration of login 2fa <br>
+Tailscale? this is more for the gateway not really for the software stack. <br>
-Front end/Login
+Front end/Login <br>
 reporting